How to Make or Repair Rocking Chair Cushions

 Creating Tufting in the Cushions

-Now, you could call your cushions finished, but this last step is well worth the extra time, giving your cushions a more polished and professional look.
-It's called "tufting," and it is creating little indentations in the cushions that help hold the foam in place and keep the cushion material from looking sloppy.
+Now, you could call your cushions finished.
+But this last step is well worth the extra time, as it gives your cushions a more polished and professional look.
+It's called "tufting," and it is the process of creating little indentations in the cushions that help hold the foam in place and keep the cushion material from looking sloppy.
 It's really easy to do.

 Use push pins to plan out where you will put the tufting.
-I did 4 rows of 2 for the back cushion.
+I did four rows of two for the back cushion.

 Questions & Answers